Emergence and transition of incompressible phases in decorated Landau levels

 The dLL studied in this work can also reveal the underlying mechanisms of rather surprising fractional quantum anomalous Hall effect in certain moir\'e superlattice systems, as recently reported in ref.{\cite{sunkai}}.
 There the physics of two degenerate moire bands can be captured by the dLL with $p=2,q=1$, as summarized in Table.~\ref{Table3}.
-There is no external periodic electrostatic potential within the moire flat band, but an emergent periodic one-body potential is expected due to electron-electron interaction and the non-uniform Berry curvature distribution~\cite{sunkai}.
+There is no external periodic electrostatic potential within the moire flat band, but an emergent periodic one-body potential is expected due to electron-electron interaction and the non-uniform Berry curvature distribution.
 Thus \emph{unlike} the dLL systems, the energy scale of the interaction and the emergent periodic potential are not independently tunable, though the strength of the one-body potential increases with electron density at the Hartree-Fock level.
 Consequently only a small number of gapped phases easily realizable in dLL can be realized in the carefully tuned moire systems, such as Case 1,3 and 5 in Table.~\ref{Table3}.
 It is interesting to note that for Case 4, a gapped topological phase is found in the moire systems, though it seems difficult to realize such a gapped phase with a square lattice of delta potentials in the dLL systems.
-We however expect such gapped phase to be supported in dLL with more careful tuning of different periodic potential profiles and screening of the Coulomb interactions.
+We however expect such gapped phase to be supported in dLL with more careful tuning of interaction and one-body periodic potentials.